 Menashe (USA)Directed by Joshua Z. Weinstein

-Western (Germany Bulgaria, Australia)Directed by Valeska GrisebachProduced by Komplizen Film ProductionCoproduced by Chouchkov Brothers, Coop99, KNM, ZDF-Das Kleine Fernsehspiel, Arte
+Western (Germany Bulgaria, Austria)Directed by Valeska GrisebachProduced by Komplizen Film ProductionCoproduced by Chouchkov Brothers, Coop99, KNM, ZDF-Das Kleine Fernsehspiel, Arte

 Winter Brothers (Denmark)Directed by Hlynur Pálmason